gnunn1/modernize-apps-jboss/docs/cdk-docs/md/05-reactive-microservices.md

 We also need to add a route.yml like this:

-Create the file by clicking on open ``src/main/fabric8/route.yml``

-Add the following content by clicking on *Copy to Editor* or copying it in directly:
+Create and open the file `src/main/fabric8/route.yml` Add the following content to the file by copying and pasting:

 ```java
 apiVersion: v1